Middle-Tier Client Applications

 Cache the WCF client object and reuse it for subsequent calls where possible.

-Create a ChannelFactory object and then use that object to create new WCF client channel objects for each call.
+Create a ChannelFactory<TChannel> object and then use that object to create new WCF client channel objects for each call.

 Issues to consider when using these approaches include: